 The next closest dog beach to Curl Curl Dog Beach is Manly Lagoon.
 Manly Lagoon is located at the northern end of Manly Beach, in the suburb of Queenscliff.
 The adjacent Manly Lagoon Park and Lagoon Park West (or search for “Lagoon Reserve” on Google) are designated as off-leash dog parks, with many dogs enjoying a paddle in the lagoon.

 Another potentially exciting development on the Northern Beaches is a possible trial allowing dogs off-leash on the southern end of Mona Vale Beach.
-A decision is due to be made in 2023.
+However, this doesn’t look likely to go ahead until 2024 or even 2025.